PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

     assert_same_measurement_partition(actual, expected)
 ```

-The Guppy protocol factories on this page cannot be traced into a DEM today:
+The Guppy protocol factories on this page cannot be traced into a DEM:
 they contain `comptime` loops and carry no trusted measurement-layout
 certificate.
 Their scoped tags serve `measurement_partition_from_trace` only,
 not DEM construction. `make_surface_code` memory programs have a generator